tristwk/DA_bootcamp_capstone_project/Framework.md

     - Questions:
         1: What factors contribute to higher rent?
-        2: Did hosts receive higher reviews if they went extra miles and vice versa? (e.g. to have profile pic, prompt responses etc.)
+        2: Did hosts receive higher reviews if they went extra miles and vice versa? (e.g. to have profile pic, prompt responses etc.)<br>
         3: when is the best time period to rent out the property based on the data from June 2022?

     - Overview dashboard: